 Albemarle’s (ALB) Bromine Specialties segment is the company’s second-largest revenue contributor, accounting for 27.7% of ALB’s total revenues in 2Q17 compared to 30.9% in 2Q16.

 ALB has guided its fiscal 2017 revenues to be in the range of ~$2.9 billion–$3.1 billion.

 Albemarle (ALB) announced its 2Q17 earnings on August 7.
 ALB reported adjusted earnings per share of $1.13, an increase of 21.5% on a year-over-year basis.

-Vale (VALE) is trading at a forward EV-to-EBITDA multiple of 4.1x, which is 42% lower than its last-five-year average multiple.
+Currently, Vale (VALE) has a forward EV-to-EBITDA multiple of 4.3x, ~40% lower than its last-five-year average multiple.

-In 1Q17, Vale’s (VALE) ferrous division accounted for ~89.0% of its adjusted EBITDA (earnings before interest, tax, depreciation, and amortization).
+Vale’s (VALE) ferrous division accounted for ~82%.0% of its adjusted EBITDA (earnings before interest, tax, depreciation, and amortization) in 2Q17.